-Early Intervention services are provided in the home to children typically under
+Early Intervention services are provided in the home to children who are under

-18 months of age or children who are too medically fragile to be around other children.
+18 months of age or are too medically fragile to be around other children.

-Services are typically provided once a week, twice a month or once a month depending
+Services are usually provided once or twice a week, or once or twice a month, depending

 on the individual needs of the child and family.
 After being referred to the AIM